Recipe Index » Vegetarian Recipes » Sweet Potato and Corn Succotash

 prep time5 minutes

-We almost always have sweet potatoes on hand during the colder months of the year but I’m always looking for a new way to enjoy them.
-This hash not only fit the bill but it couldn’t be easier to make.
+We almost always have sweet potatoes on hand during the colder months of the year, but I’m always looking for a new way to enjoy them.
+Sweet Potato Fries and Lentils with Sweet Potatoes are also favorites!

 • Naturally sweet & savory: Roasted sweet potatoes and fresh corn caramelize beautifully, creating a rich, satisfying base.